UAE visit visa approvals are rising; here’s why

 Sharaf elaborated that there is a big increase in visit visa bookings during the Dubai Shopping Festival and the end-of-year period because of the rise in tourism and shopping.

-However, he added that visit visas of many travellers, especially those from South Asia, had their visas rejected because they couldn’t provide confirmed return tickets or valid hotel bookings, which are now being closely checked.
+However, he added that the visit visas of many travellers, especially those from South Asia, were rejected because they couldn’t provide confirmed return tickets or valid hotel bookings, which are now being closely checked.

 ALSO READ: